 The path of totality will extend from Oregon (starts 10:15 AM PDT) to South Carolina (ends 2:49 PM EDT).
 It will cross the USA in about an hour and a half, with the shadow traveling at a faster than super sonic speed.
 Under clear skies, it will be a memorable event.
 Totality lasts only about 2 minutes at any spot along the center line.
 The ESRI NOAA eclipse viewability map below shows where the total eclipse will be visible and the historical chances of a clear sky during the eclipse based on 10 years of hourly data.

-More information is available from the NASA Eclipse site, including estimated times for each phase of the eclipse from any location in the USA.
+More information on traffic and travel times on eclipse day is available from Predicting eclipse visitation with population statistics by Michael Zeiler.
+The NASA Eclipse site includes estimated times for each phase of the eclipse from any location in the USA.